 Jim "Monsignor" Restelli

 Coachman Dan Wrobel is honored to have been selected as the Ranken Jordan Volunteer of the Year for 2014.
 Dan was also nominated for the Betty Jane France Humanitarian Award sponsored by the NASCAR Foundation.
-After having advanced to Phase II of the process, he unfortunatelydid not reach the finals, a position that could have meant a $100,000.00 donation to the hospital.
+After having advanced to Phase II of the process, he unfortunatelydid not reach the finals, a position that could have meant up to a $100,000.00 donation to the hospital.